 Spend the evening in a local Scot’s kiltmaker shop and learn about tartan and the art of kiltmaking.
 Later in the evening you have the option to be fitted in a kilt and hear some of the enchanting stories of Scotland and her history.
 I consider myself a Scotland history fanatic, and I was surprised to learn a few new things- for example, before charging into battle, the Scots would remove their kilts and run into battle naked!
 No wonder the English were terrified of the Highland charge…

-During the course of the evening you have the option to taste three drams hand selected by a whisky specialist (what a job!).
+During the course of the evening you have the option to a dram hand selected by a whisky specialist (what a job!).

 This is a very cool experience and something intimate and a little different than your standard walking or bus tour.